sassoftware/optimization-examples/README.md

 ### Prerequisites

-Running this code requires a SAS environment and a license for SAS/OR or SAS Optimimzation for Viya.
+Running this code requires a SAS environment and a license for SAS/OR or SAS Optimization for Viya.
 Some of the examples can also be run on Viya using the runOptmodel action.

 ### Installation